Collaborative Programs with Other Colleges and Universities

 Reserve Officer Training Corps (ROTC)

 Reserve Officer Training Corps (ROTC) programs are available to Case Western Reserve University students through cooperative arrangements with Kent State University for Air Force ROTC and with John Carroll University for Army ROTC.
 Each of these universities offers military studies, leadership, and training courses.
-Participating students may seek transfer credit at Case Western Reserve for these courses, and may be exempted from the undergraduate physical education requirement.
+Participating students may seek transfer credit at Case Western Reserve for these courses.
 Students who are not recipients of ROTC scholarships may enroll in the first- and second-year ROTC courses without incurring any military obligation.
 University students enrolling in ROTC programs are eligible to compete for ROTC scholarships awarded by the Air Force or the Army.

 Air Force ROTC